Complete Guide To Car Undercarriage Wash

 If it’s been a while since your last undercarriage wash, you might be in for a rude awakening.
 Keep reading after this video to find out how to perform an under carriage car wash, and why it’s important that you do.

-How To Clean Undercarriage of Car
+How To Clean The Undercarriage of A Car

 You should not use a pressure washer on the car if it’s close to the ground as rocks will jump off the ground from the water pressure.
-There is a higher risk of critical comments getting damaged this way.
-Instead, life the car if you have a kind of lift, use jack stands if it’s your only option.
+There is a higher risk of critical components getting damaged this way.
+Instead, lift the car if you have a kind of lift, use jack stands if it’s your only option.
 Otherwise make sure the surface below the car is clean.

 This is not required, but is highly suggested.
 Removing the wheels will allow you to access the wheel wells which is one of the hard to reach areas that is prone to developing rust and corrosion.
 With the wheels gone, you can take the opportunity to rotate your tires, or power wash other tight spaces while they’re accessible.

-The recommended option here is the power washer.
-Pressure washers and the like spray at a higher velocity (PSI or Pounds per Square Inch) which will remove any road salt that has stuck to the undercarriage.
-If you prefer to use a garden hose, this is an option as well.
+If you prefer to use a hose, this is an option as well.
 It will efficiently rinse the surface, but you may need to brush any road salt that is strongly stuck to the underside.

 Why Washing The Undercarriage of A Car Is Important